College House, 2nd Floor, 17 King Edwards Road, London, HA4 7AE

-If you’re in a hurry, the RoboRock S5 from Xiaomi at 54DB (on its lowest setting) is the most quiet robot vacuum that you can buy.
-It might not have the cachet of the infamous Roomba by iROBOT, but it certainly delivers.
-The Roborock S5 is equipped with laser navigation, floor-mapping, and even a mopping function.
+If you’re in a hurry, the RoboRock S5 (Paid link) at 54dB is the quietest robot vacuum you can buy.
+It might not have the cachet of the infamous Roomba by iROBOT, but it delivers.
+The Roborock S5 has laser navigation, floor mapping, and mopping functions.

-(Please note that there may be marginally quieter vacuums around but they didn’t make the list due to a lack of quality or poor after sales service.)
+(There may be marginally quieter vacuums around, but they didn’t make the list due to a lack of quality or poor after-sales service.)

 Our mission was to get the perfect balance between noise levels and usability.